mdhender/canvas/README.md

 The purpose of this post is to give newbies a leg-up by showing what needs to be done to get to a "working" site.
 It's not intended to explain "why" things need to be done (the documentation does a good job of that).

-# What you need to know before starting

 # Assumptions

 ## You can run command from the terminal